MicrosoftDocs/memdocs/memdocs/intune/protect/antivirus-security-experience-windows-settings.md

 # Settings for the Windows Security experience profile in Microsoft Intune

-View the Antivirus policy settings you can configure for the **Windows Security Experience** profile for Windows 10 in Microsoft Intune.
+View the Antivirus policy settings you can configure for the **Windows Security Experience** profile for Windows 10 in Microsoft Intune as part of an [Endpoint security policy](../protect/endpoint-security-policy.md).

 **Windows Security**